Germany: Far-right suspects accused of plotting attacks on Muslims | DW | 13.04.2021

 Alleged members of "Gruppe S." (Group S) stand accused of plotting attacks on Muslims, political enemies and asylum seekers

-Twelve Germans went on trial on Tuesday suspected of plotting deadly attacks on Muslims, asylum-seekers and political enemies with the alleged aim of fueling civil unrest and overthrowing Germany's government.
+Twelve Germans went on trial on Tuesday, suspected of plotting deadly attacks on Muslims, asylum-seekers and political enemies with the aim of fueling civil unrest and overthrowing the government.

-The far-right group is allegedly led by two suspects identified only as Werner S. and Tony E. Their full names weren't released for German privacy law reasons.
+The far-right group is led by suspects identified only as Werner S. and Tony E, according to prosecutors.
+Their full names weren't released for German privacy law reasons.

 Three others were accused of membership in the terrorist organization, while the 12th defendant is charged with supporting the group.